appsource/dex/README.md

 # dex
 DEX White-label at your own domain without coding skills.
-2 CLICK INSTALLATION, JUST FROK AND ADD DOMAIN
+2 CLICK INSTALLATION, JUST FORK AND ADD DOMAIN

 Video: https://www.youtube.com/watch?v=x6LJTJCVWiI

 # price depends on your revenue
-1. FREE - For small and non-profit projects it is <b>FREE</b>.
+1. FREE - For small and non-profit projects, it is <b>FREE</b>.
-2. For medium volume DEXes (where owner earns more than 1000$/monthly) will be withhold a protocol fee  ~"1/5" of owners revenues (exchange fees).
+2. For medium volume DEXes (where owner earns more than 1000$/monthly) will be withheld a protocol fee  ~"1/5" of owner's revenues (exchange fees).
 3. For large volume DEXes please contact

 # howto